icastro808/icastro808.github.io/projects/rps.md

 A simple implementation of Rock Paper Scissors created with Java Swing.
 This was created as an example of a GUI in Java that I could quickly refer to when students would seek tutoring with me for this specific assignment.

-Here is some code that illustrates how I display the user's choice, and the computer's choice, as well as increment the game stats.
+Here is some code that illustrates how I display the user's choice, the computer's choice, as well as increment the game stats.

 ```java
 public void userChose(String option) {